-Property exemption for permanent establishment
+Object exemption for permanent establishments

-A property exemption exists for foreign permanent establishments of companies based in the Netherlands.
+An object exemption exists for foreign permanent establishments of companies based in the Netherlands.
 As a result the profits and losses of a foreign permanent establishment do not affect the Dutch tax basis.
 Final losses of foreign permanent establishments that remain upon cessation (termination) can however still be deducted.
-The property exemption does not apply for profits from so-called passive permanent establishments in low-taxation countries.
-There is an offset system for these.
+The object exemption does not apply to profits from so-called passive permanent establishments in low-taxation countries and to passive income of permanent establishments qualifying as CFCs.